 Update On My Buyee and ZenMarket Experience: I recently ordered several non-G-Shock items from Amazon Japan through both Buyee and ZenMarket, and overall the experience with ZenMarket was better.
 ZenMarket’s search engine, with its own translated product pages, was often outdated and inaccurate, and it often showed different prices that were from different sellers rather than the main listing sold by Amazon.
 For some items, this caused them some confusion as to which item (new or used) and which seller I wanted, and it delayed the ordering process.
 Their response time for messages was rather slow, often taking days, and they did not respond on weekends.
 Also, they did not seem to fully understand some of my messages, and I ended up telling them to cancel an item rather than waiting to sort it out.
 After requesting to consolidate the items received into one package for DHL shipping, it took over one week to process the package, but it was shipped right after I paid the shipping invoice.
 When I received the package, the items were packed well in bubble wrap.
 I would probably use ZenMarket again, but in the future, I will make sure to add clear instructions if the translated product page does not match up exactly with the original page.

-On the other hand, Buyee had a more modern-looking website, and I used the browser extension to easily order several items.
+On the other hand, Buyee had a more professional-looking website, and I used the browser extension to easily order several items.
 There is an option to cancel all orders if they cannot order every item, which I regretfully did not choose.
 Their response was quicker than ZenMarket, but they could not order three out of the four items (retro video game consoles and accessories) and gave no reason why.
 I decided to add another item, because I felt like I would be overpaying for shipping with just one item.
 Once the two items arrived, I consolidated them into one package and requested and paid for shipping by DHL to SE Asia, and shorty after that, they canceled the request and refunded the shipping cost.
 The reason stated was because the items were too large for DHL, but these items were a handheld gaming console (smaller than a Switch) and a small gaming controller.
 I didn’t want to choose EMS because of questionable postal service in my country of residence, so I changed the request to send the package to relatives in the U.S.A. by Fedex.
 A week later, they shipped the package to the U.S., with DHL and not Fedex!
 So, at least I was able to get the package, but in a country and destination I did not originally intend.
 With COVID-19 currently making it very difficult to travel (and not wanting to spend even more to have my relatives ship it to me), I’m not sure when I will ever be able to get the items.
 Also, I’m not sure there was any way I could have returned the items for a refund, but I did see that there was a “Discard” option in Buyee to basically trash the package and take the loss.
 I’m sure some people have good experiences with Buyee, but not me.

 In the beginning, ZenMarket was slower and difficult to communicate with, but it ended up being the clear winner, since I was able to do what I wanted and expected.
 One thing to be very aware of when using these types of services is the possibility that they will allow you to buy something and receive it for you, but then they might be unable to ship it with your selected (or any) method because of whatever reason, and you may not be able to return the items.
 As far as I can see from all the information on their website, Buyee does not appear to allow items to be returned, although you can try contacting their support about it.
 ZenMarket says they allow returns if the seller allows it, but with a 1,000 JPY fee and not for auctions.